austinletson/personal-website/content/post/bindings-and-boards.md

 The boards are red and blue marble with yellow accent.
 The contrast between the white leather spine and the multicolored boards leaves the reader with a taste of conflict before opening the book.

-I don't speak French, but I an intrigued.
+I don't speak French, but I am intrigued.

  Spine | Boards
 :-------------------------:|:-------------------------: